-Tunisia political turmoil deepens as president sacks prime minister, freezes parliament | CNN
+Tunisia political turmoil deepens as President sacks prime minister, freezes parliament

 Disputes over Tunisia's constitution were intended to be settled by a constitutional court.
 However, seven years after the constitution was approved, the court has yet to be installed after disputes over the appointment of judges.

-The president has been enmeshed in political disputes with Mechichi for over a year, as the country grapples with an economic crisis, a looming fiscal crunch and a flailing response to the pandemic.
+The President has been enmeshed in political disputes with Mechichi for over a year, as the country grapples with an economic crisis, a looming fiscal crunch and a flailing response to the pandemic.

-Under the constitution, the president has direct responsibility only for foreign affairs and the military, but after a government debacle with walk-in vaccination centers last week, he told the army to take charge of the pandemic response.
+Under the constitution, the President has direct responsibility only for foreign affairs and the military, but after a government debacle with walk-in vaccination centers last week, he told the army to take charge of the pandemic response.

 Tunisia's soaring infection and death rates have added to public anger at the government as the country's political parties bickered.